tanmay-006/AI-Chatbot-for-Cybersecurity-Awareness/README.md

-# AI Chatbot for Cybersecurity Awareness
+# College Dashboard Chatbot Assistant

-An interactive chatbot built with Flask and Google's Gemini AI model to educate users about cybersecurity best practices, safe online behavior, and threat prevention.
+An interactive chatbot built with Flask and Google's Gemini AI model, integrated into a college dashboard website.
+The chatbot is designed to respond to user queries and assist in navigating the system, providing a simple yet functional conversational interface for students, faculty, and staff.

 ## Features

 - Real-time chat interface with streaming responses
 - Markdown formatting for clear and structured responses
-- Comprehensive cybersecurity guidance covering:
+- Comprehensive college assistance covering:
-  - Password security
-  - Phishing attacks
-  - Malware prevention
-  - Social engineering
-  - Data privacy
+  - Course registration and academic information
+  - Exam schedules and grading information
+  - Campus facilities and resources
+  - Student services and support
+  - Dashboard navigation and features

 ## Tech Stack

 - Flask (Python web framework)
 - Google Gemini AI
-- Flask-CORS
+- Flask-CORS for integration with college dashboard
 - HTML/CSS/JavaScript (Frontend)
+- JSON for data exchange format

 ## Setup